flyr102/p3_windshield_wiper_subsystem/README.md

 7. user_interface
     * This module controls and creates what the user sees and interacts with.
 8. windshield_wipers
     * This module controls the windshield wipers and all its modes in the system.

+All of these modules are then tied in to work together in the main.cpp file.

 ## **Testing Results:**